elemica/elemica-suggest/README.md

   the event that a selection has been cleared, we pass in `null`.
 This callback is invoked on each selection the user makes, including identical selections.
 - noSuggestionMatched: (optional) A function to be invoked after user left typeahead input and no suggestion matched entered value.
-If function returns `true`, input will be cleared.
+If function returns truthy, input will be cleared.
 That's the default behaviour.
-If function return `false`, input will remain filled.
+If function returns falsey, input will remain filled.
 Callback accepts single parameter - it's the unmatched input field value.

 ## Developing